Lars von Trier: 2015–2018: The House That Jack Built and return to Cannes

-In 2015, von Trier began work on a new feature film, The House That Jack Built, which was originally planned as an eight-part television series.
+In 2015, Trier began work on a new feature film, The House That Jack Built, which was originally planned as an eight-part television series.
 The story is about a serial killer, seen from the murderer's point of view.
 It starred Matt Dillon in the title role, alongside Bruno Ganz, Riley Keough and Sofie Gråbøl.
 Shooting started in March 2017 in Sweden, before moving to Copenhagen in May.

-In February 2017, von Trier explained that the film "celebrates the idea that life is evil and soulless, which is sadly proven by the recent rise of the Homo trumpus – the rat king".
+In February 2017, Trier explained that the film "celebrates the idea that life is evil and soulless, which is sadly proven by the recent rise of the Homo trumpus – the rat king".
 The film premiered at the Cannes Film Festival in May 2018.
 Despite more than a hundred walkouts by audience members, the film still received a 10-minute standing ovation.
+Although The House that Jack Built was praised by animal rights organization PETA for its use of realistic effects, a scene involving the main character mutilating a duckling was the subject of criticism from some audiences.

 2019–present: The Kingdom trilogy

-After the release of The House That Jack Built, von Trier planned to produce Études, an anthology film consisting of ten black and white segments, each ten minutes long, inspired by the musical form; though it never came to fruition.
+After the release of The House That Jack Built, Trier planned to produce Études, an anthology film consisting of ten black and white segments, each ten minutes long, inspired by the musical form, though it never came to fruition.
 In December 2020, it was announced he would produce a belated third and final season of The Kingdom, titled The Kingdom Exodus, with Søren Pilmark returning as Jørgen 'Hook' Krogshøj, Ghita Nørby as Rigmor Mortensen, alongside a new cast including Mikael Persbrandt as Dr. Helmer, Jr. It was shot in 2021, consisting of five episodes released in November 2022.
 The miniseries premiered out of competition at the Venice Film Festival as a five-hour feature-length film.
 It received mixed reviews from critics.

-In 2024, von Trier announced he was working on a new film titled After which will benefit from funding from the Danish Film Institute.
+In 2024, Trier announced he was working on a new film titled After which will benefit from funding from the Danish Film Institute.
 Stellan Skarsgård was cast as the film's lead.
-Filming is expected to begin in summer 2025, with von Trier's health conditions reflected in the plot of the film.
+Filming was expected to begin in summer 2025, with von Trier's health conditions reflected in the plot of the film.

 Aesthetics, themes, and style of working

 Themes

-Von Trier's films deal with themes of religious imagery and his treatment of subjects such as mercy, sacrifice, and mental health, confrontational examination of existential, social, and political issues.
-Most of the films depicted in various forms of politics and religions, such as Nazism in Europa, Christianity in Breaking the Waves and The House that Jack Built, Atheism in Dogville, and Anti-bourgeois in The Idiots.
+Trier's films deal with themes of religious imagery and his treatment of subjects such as mercy, sacrifice, and mental health, confrontational examination of existential, social, and political issues.
+Most of the films depicted in various forms of politics and religions, such as Nazism in Europa, Christianity in Breaking the Waves and The House that Jack Built, atheism in Dogville, and anti-bourgeois in The Idiots.

 Influences

-Von Trier is heavily influenced by the work of Carl Theodor Dreyer and the film The Night Porter.
+Trier is heavily influenced by the work of Carl Theodor Dreyer and the film The Night Porter.
 He was so inspired by the short film The Perfect Human, directed by Jørgen Leth, that he challenged Leth to redo the short five times in the feature film The Five Obstructions.